ELMA (Elmer Bancorp) Cash Flow from Operations: $3.25 Mil (TTM As of Dec. 2025)

 These are cash differences caused by the change of inventory, accounts payable, accounts receivable etc. For instance, if a company pays its suppliers slower, its cash position will build up faster.
 If a company receives payments from its customers slower, its account receivables will rise, and its cash position will grow more slowly (or even shrink).

-Elmer Bancorp's cash flow from others for the three months ended in Dec.
-2007 was $0.00 Mil.
+Elmer Bancorp's cash flow from others for the six months ended in Dec.
+2025 was $-0.96 Mil.

 Elmer Bancorp Cash Flow from Operations Related Terms